 Fellows will receive supervised training in counseling/psychotherapy, comprehensive training and supervision in the assessment of Learning Disabilities and Attention Deficit Hyperactivity Disorder, and mental health crisis intervention.
 Our training program will be of interest to individuals with a doctoral degree in Counseling or Clinical psychology and are seeking postdoctoral supervised clinical experience.
-Fellows receive three hours of individual supervision weekly.
+Fellows receive two and a half hours of individual supervision weekly.

-Fellows do intake assessment, carry a case load of brief therapy clients, present at case conferences, and conduct psychological assessments for Learning Disabilities and Attention Deficit Hyperactive Disorder and participate in the crisis on-call rotation.
-Fellows receive clinical supervision from a licensed psychologist, as well as, intense supervision of assessment practices and assessment reports writing.
+Fellows do intake assessment, carry a case load of brief therapy clients, present at clinical and assessment case presentations, and conduct psychological assessments for Learning Disabilities and Attention Deficit Hyperactive Disorder and participate in the crisis on-call rotation.
+Fellows receive clinical supervision from a licensed psychologist as well as intense supervision of assessment practices and assessment reports writing.
 A major portion of training is in assessment.

 Candidates must have completed a doctoral degree in Counseling or Clinical Psychology from an APA accredited graduate institution and must have completed a pre-doctoral psychology internship.
 Demonstrated ability to work with a diverse student population; demonstrated competence in psychological assessment; knowledge of developmental issues of college students; and ability to work collaboratively with students, faculty and staff are required.
 Candidates will be required to submit verification of completion of their doctorate prior to the start date.
 On call shifts require evening, weekend, and holiday availability.